JeanExtreme002/Brute-Force/README.md

 # Brute Force (Python 3.x)

 This is a simple Brute Force program to find a correct password among infinite combinations.

-This program should not, under any circumstances, be used for abusive practices but only for educational purposes.
+:warning: This program should not, under any circumstances, be used for abusive practices but only for educational purposes.

 # How to use it ?